snight1983/BTW/doc/README.md

 ### Windows

-Unpack the files into a directory, and then run bitcoin-qt.exe.
+Unpack the files into a directory, and then run btw-qt.exe.

 ### OS X